tonyjcamp/html5-media-chapters/README.markdown

 ## How To Use

 Give the element that will handle the click event a data-filname attribute which will serve as the filename to load into the audio player.
+For this attribute, you don't include the file extension.
+The extension defaults to .mp3, but can be changed.
 For example:

 &lt;span class="episode_title" data-filename="yayquery_0"&gt;Episode 0&lt;/span&gt;